 1. Education Credential Evaluation and Authentication Report

-An Education Credential Evaluation and Authentication Report for foreign transcripts is required in order to verify that the international degree earned is equivalent to a bachelor's degree received at a U.S. or Canadian college or university.
+An Education Credential Evaluation and Authentication Report for foreign transcripts is required in order to verify that the international degree earned is equivalent to a bachelor's degree received at a United States, U.S. territory, or Canadian college or university.

 2. Language Test Scores